Unified Framework for Pre-trained Neural Network Compression via Decomposition and Optimized Rank Selection: Optimal Rank Tensor Decomposition

 \subsection{Final Decomposition and Fine-Tuning}

-The optimal selected ranks for the decomposition of tensor weights for each layer, denoted as $\bs{\setr^\star}=\{SR_1,\ldots,SR_n\}$ are then determined from these final sets.
-With these optimal ranks, tensor weights are found by minimizing the decomposition loss:
+The optimal ranks for decomposing the tensor weights for each layer, denoted as $\bs{\setr^\star}=\{r^\star_1,\ldots,r^\star_n\}$, are determined from these final sets and used to construct the decomposed network.
+To ensure the decomposed model replicates the behavior of the original model, it is crucial that the layers not only align their decomposed weights with the original weights but also produce the same outputs.
+To achieve this, our fine-tuning loss ($\mathcal{L}_f$) consists of two components: a cross entropy loss ($\mathcal{L}_{ce}$) and distillation loss ($\mathcal{L}_{diss}$).
+The cross entropy loss adjusts the model's weights based on the training data labels.
+Distillation loss aligns the decomposed weights with the original weights by minimized Frobenius distance, and enforces consistency between the outputs of the original and decomposed layers.
+The distillation and fine-tuning losses are defined as follows:

-To reduce the approximation error and match closely the accuracy of the original network, we perform several epochs of feature fine-tuning through distillation using the training data $D$.
-In this approach, the original network serves as the teacher model and the decomposed model acts as the student network.
-The pseudocode for the overall procedure is presented in Algorithm \ref{Algo2}.
+where $X$ is the training set, $O_i(.)$ and $D_i(.)$ are the outputs of layer $i$ of the original model and the decomposed one, respectively and $\lambda$ is hyperparameter to control combination of losses.
+In this approach, the original model serves as the teacher model and the decomposed model acts as the student model.
+The pseudocode for the overall procedure retracing these steps is presented in Algorithm \ref{Algo2}.